 The right climates for a whole house fan: You can save a lot of money and still have a comfortable home using a whole house fan instead of central air conditioning in Northern, Northwestern and high-mountain desert areas of the West and Southwest.

 The wrong climates for a whole house fan: The Southeast and South are too hot and humid to get enough cooling from a fan during the warmest months.
 But you still might get use of the fan before and after AC season.

 Or DIY a low-cost fan.
 The Cool Attic CX24DDWT in the Best Whole House Fan list is very affordable, as are other basic direct drive models.
-If you install it yourself, your total bill will be less than $300.
-And you will use the fan!
 As we noted, even in the hottest climates, a whole house fan can provide all the relief you need during warm spring/fall weather before and after air conditioning season.

 Features and Options

 There are a few features to consider as you shop for fans.